 It's a TOOL used to supplement or explain statutes or regulations.

-It COMES IN VARIOUS FORMS

-- but the two main forms (and those specifically mentioned in the APA) are "interpretative" (interpretive) rules and "statements of general policy" (policy statements).

-Does not require a comment period

-It's NOT BINDING and lacks the force and effect of law

-- Only Agency rules are legally binding

-A guidance document is an agency statement of general applicability, intended to have future effect on the behavior of regulated parties or to interpret existing statute or agency regulations.
+It COMES IN VARIOUS FORMS - but the two main forms (and those specifically mentioned in the APA) are "interpretative" (interpretive) rules and "general statements of policy" (policy statements).
+Does not require a comment period It's NOT BINDING and lacks the force and effect of law - Only Agency substantive rules are legally binding A guidance document means an agency statement of general applicability and future effect (other than a substantive rule) that sets forth a policy on a statutory, regulatory, or technical issue or an interpretation of a statutory or regulatory issue- EO 13422

+EO13891 - "Promoting the Rule of Law Through Improved Agency Guidance Documents."